RhinoHealth/user-resources/examples/nvflare/regression-quantile/README.md

     - `alpha`: The alpha value to use for the quantile regression.
     - `solver`: The solver to use for the quantile regression.
 The default is "highs".
     - `fit_intercept`: Whether to fit an intercept for the quantile regression.
 The default is True.
+- `custom` - This is the standard NVFlare directory for custom model code, containing the sklearn code for the model.
 - `Dockerfile` - This is the Dockerfile to be used for building the container image.
 - `requirements.txt` - The python requirements for this project when building with pip.
-- `custom` - This is the standard NVFlare directory for custom model code, containing the sklearn code for the model.
-<br><br>

-# Getting Help
+## Getting Help
-For additional support, please reach out to [support@rhinohealth.com](mailto:support@rhinohealth.com).
+For additional support, check out [RhinoDocs](https://docs.rhinofcp.com/) or reach out to [support@rhinofcp.com](mailto:support@rhinofcp.com).